What Is Bourbon?

 Luckily, to avoid having to remember countless types of Bourbon, there’s only three types.

 The first type of Bourbon is the Traditional Bourbon that we all know and love when we think of brands such as Jim Beam, Old Crow, etc and typically have a mash made up of around 75% Corn, with the rest of the mash comprising of equal parts of barley and rye).
-The Traditional Bourbons have the familiar sweet and spicy little kick to them, and are the most popular of the Bourbon varieties.
+This kind of traditional distilled spirit has the familiar sweet and spicy flavor with a little kick to it, and is the most popular of the Bourbon whiskey varieties.

 How Is Bourbon Made?